sparkflows/sparkflows-docs/docs/machine-learning/time-series.rst

 * MovingWindowingFunctions : Calculates the moving values using the given function.
 * WindowingAnalytics : Window Analytics Functions

-Below is the workflows which contains ``MovingWindowingFunctions`` processor in Fire Insights.
+Below is the workflows which contains ``DateTimeFieldExtract`` processor in Fire Insights.

 It reads the JetRail Train dataset & use DateTimeFieldExtract processor which create New DataFrame by extracting Date & Time field and print the result.